bitfield/gotestdox/README.md

 This will run the tests, and print:

 ```
- ✔ Relevant is false for non pass fail events (0.00s)
+ ✔ Valid is true for valid inputs (0.00s)
- ✔ Relevant is true for test pass or fail events (0.00s)
+ ✔ Valid is false for invalid inputs (0.00s)
 ```

 # Why?